routific/.github/README.md

 # ⚠️ WARNING: THIS IS PUBLIC
-* This respository allows us to create reusabl GitHub Action workflows that can be intergrated easily into another other respository
+* This respository allows us to create reusable GitHub Action workflows that can be intergrated easily into another other respository
   * Examples: validating PR titles and making sure we tag the PR at least 1 label in order to normalize our release changelog notes

 ### Avoid sensitive information